Moon4Light/Hacktoberfest-GLAU/idea-submission.md

 The below can be used as an example for your project.

-[1.]
-A micro-video recommendation system based on big data.
+[#] A micro-video recommendation system based on big data.

+1. A Music Recommendation System using Python.